aaronjyoder/Hobbes/README.md

 # Hobbes

-This is a base implementation for any kind of Discord bot you might want to make.
-This implementation is written in Java using JDA.
+A small library that allows Discord bot developers to give more structure to their bots.
+This does not have any Discord API dependencies, but was developed with JDA in mind, However, it should still work with other APIs.